BartoszPiotrowski/tensorflow-save-in-python-load-in-cpp/README.md

 The first and the second argument are a path to meta-graph and a path to values of variables in the graph, respectively.

-Because input is not initialized you should see some random `0`s, `1`s or `nan`s as an output.)
+Because the input is not initialized you should see some random `0`s, `1`s or `nan`s as an output.)

 References: